 The main reason to travel across the promenade is to reach Shinko Pier.
 It’s the largest pier in Yokohama and mostly includes commercial development along with a few historic sites.

-You could easily spend 24 hours in Yokohama exploring Shinko Pier.
+You could easily spend your entire 24 hours in Yokohama exploring Shinko Pier.
 It’s where you’ll find the Red Brick Warehouse, several shopping malls, a few museums, and Cosmo World.

 Ride the Ferris wheel at Cosmo World